eresearchqut/ontvisc/README.md

 ```

 ### Mapping to reference
-In the map2ref analysis mode, the reads are mapped to a reference fata file provided using Minimap2.
+In the map2ref analysis mode, the reads are mapped to a reference fasta file provided using Minimap2.
 A bam file is created and summary coverage statistics are derived using samtools coverage.
 A variant call file and a consensus fasta sequence are also generated using [Medaka]`https://github.com/nanoporetech/medaka` and bcftools.
 The ```medaka consensus``` command requires to know the basecaller model version to run properly.
 Medaka models are named to indicate i) the pore type, ii) the sequencing device (MinION or PromethION), iii) the basecaller variant, and iv) the basecaller version, with the format: ```{pore}_{device}_{caller variant}_{caller version}```.
 Allowed values can be found by running ```medaka tools list\_models```.
 Check medaka's github page for more details.

 Recent basecaller versions annotate their output (e.g. fastq files) with their model version; in such cases, medaka is able to determine a correct model by inspecting the BAM input file and no model needs to be specified: